 The fortunes of Ecuador and Venezuela will continue to diverge in 2019

-Investors in Venezuela face a high risk of expropriation
+Investing in Venezuela means facing a high risk of expropriation

 As of January 2019, President Nicolás Maduro sits at the helm of a military-backed dictatorship that is no longer recognised as legitimate by most Western countries.
 The democratic system has been captured and hollowed out by a radical left-wing civil-military regime, which now controls almost every branch of government, leaving the fate of investments in the hands of the leadership.

 Maduro strongly advocates a centrally-planned economy, squeezing out the private sector by increasing state control over the economy since 2002-2003.
-Investors risk being caught up in competition between various military-backed factions.
+Investing in Venezuela means the risk of being caught up in competition between various military-backed factions.
 Companies in partnership with SOEs face abrupt changes in management and strategy.

 Venezuela’s protracted bottom ranking score in our Resource Nationalism Index reflects the fact that companies in the extractives sector remain at extreme risk of expropriation.